tk-o/with-rust/readme.md

 ## Trust the process

-I will spend at least 25 minutes everyday pushing my capabilities of capturing value with Rust programming language forward.
+I will spend at least 25 minutes, everyday, pushing my capabilities of capturing value with Rust programming language forward.